SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Configuring_a_DMA/General_DMA_configuration/Setting_up_HTTPS_on_a_DMA.md

 # Setting up HTTPS on a DMA

-To set up your own HTTPS web server, you must first install an SSL certificate and set up an HTTPS binding.
+To set up your own HTTPS web server, you must first install an SSL/TLS certificate and set up an HTTPS binding.
 In addition, the auto-detection settings for DataMiner must be correctly configured to avoid connection issues.

-## Installing the HTTPS connection in IIS
+## Installing the HTTPS binding in IIS

 1. Open IIS manager.
 It can be found under the Administrative Tools in the Control Panel of your computer.